Environment Secretary Steve Barclay said:

 The Trust were keen to ask for the minister to address DEFRA’s recent announcement which stated species reintroduction was not a priority for the government, warning that without “urgent action to bring wildlife back from the brink, communities across the UK risk bearing an unimaginable cost.”

-Kent Wildlife Trust’s Charlotte Lewis, who handed Mr Barclay the letter said: “Today’s announcement is a step in the right direction, but so much more needs to be done if we are to change the fate of our nation as we head towards record temperatures and the extreme challenges posed by the climate and nature crises.
+“Today’s announcement is a step in the right direction, but so much more needs to be done if we are to change the fate of our nation as we head towards record temperatures and the extreme challenges posed by the climate and nature crises.
 Repeatedly the environment is overlooked in the name of growth when we can achieve both.

 “Projects like the Darent Valley Landscape Recovery Project are the perfect example of how partnership can drive real change, deliver real impact, and must be supported in the long-term.
 We need the government to step up and give the ambition, clarity and funding nature needs if we are to protect 30% of our land and sea by 2030.

 “As we head towards COP28, now is the time for action, now is the time for change and we ask the government to put nature first so we as a nation can thrive.
-We have invited the secretary of state to visit more of our projects to showcase how Nature-based Solutions are boosting biodiversity and making our landscapes more resilient to climate change so we hope to see him again soon.”
+We have invited the secretary of state to visit more of our projects to showcase how nature-based solutions are boosting biodiversity and making our landscapes more resilient to climate change so we hope to see him again soon.”